 Green's theorem-derived deghosting was also applied to a field survey from the deep-water Gulf of Mexico.
 The data were acquired using dual-sensor streamers comprised of hydrophones and vertical geophones.
 (More detail about this data is given in Table C-3 in Appendix C.) The vertical geophones measure V_z , whereas Green's theoremderived algorithms require dP/dz.
 It can be shown (from the equation of motion for a fluid, see Appendix D) that the required conversion is $dP/dz = i\omega\rho V_z$, where ρ is the density of the reference medium (sea water).
-The top left panel in Figure 11 shows a close up of an input shot record whereas the top right panel displays the same traces after receiver deghosting and the bottom left panel displays the solution successfully removed the notches from the appendix poly solution successfully removed the notches from the spectrum that are associated with the receiver ghost.
-In the bottom right panel in Figure 11, note the gradual recovery of the shape of the wavelet: first by receiver deghosting (middle trace).
+The top left panel in Figure 11 shows a close up of an input shot record whereas the top right panel displays the same traces after receiver deghosting and the bottom left panel displays the same traces after source and receiver deghosting.
+Note the collapsed wavelet in the output images.
+This is also demonstrated in Figure 12, which compares the amplitude spectra before and after receiver deghosting.
+As expected, the deghosting solution successfully removed the notches from the spectrum that are associated with the receiver ghost.
+In the bottom right panel in Figure 11, note the gradual recovery of the shape of the wavelet: first by receiver deghosting (middle trace) and then by source and receiver deghosting (right trace).